buruzaemon/natto-py/README.rst

 output as a single, large string and then parsing that, use MeCab's ``--node-format`` option to customize the node's feature value.

-This example formats the node feature and extracts the following as a comma-separated value:
+This example formats the node feature to extract the following as a comma-separated value:

 * morpheme surface